-There were no discrepancies between any of our analyses and those contained in the CSR.
-Figure 2 illustrates the longitudinal values for the two primary efficacy variables: mean change from baseline in the HAM-D score; and the percent responding, defined as a decrease in HAM-D score by 50% or more from baseline or a final HAM-D score of 8 or below.
-The difference between paroxetine and placebo fell short of the pre-specified level of clinical significance (4 points) and neither primary outcome achieved statistical significance at any measured interval during the acute phase.
+Figure 2 illustrates the longitudinal values for the two primary efficacy variables: mean change from baseline in the HAM-D score (with a difference of 4 points being pre-specified as clinically significant); and the percent responding, defined as a decrease in HAM-D score by 50% or more from baseline or a final HAM-D score of 8 or below.
+(Scores on the HAM-D can vary from zero to a maximum of 52).
+The difference between paroxetine and placebo fell short of the prespecified level of clinical significance (4 points) and neither primary outcome achieved statistical significance at any measured interval during the acute phase.